Use case

 The product makes ownership concentration legible at both repo and contributor level.

-Repo-level exposure
+Repo-level concentration

 See which repositories or code areas depend on a narrow set of maintainers to stay healthy.